yuxiangtan/QueryFuse/README.md

 ##How to run
+<li>Before running QueryFues, you need to activate the QueryFuse environment by:</li>
+<li> source activate $env_name #(The one used in the setup step) </li>
-<li>Running QueryFuse is as simple as running a single command line by just typing "python QF_path/QF_multi_query_warpper.py parameter_file".
+<li>Running QueryFuse is as simple as running a single command line by just typing "QF_wrapper.py -p parameter_file".
 The parameter file should include all the parameters listed below.
 (But you can also type in the parameter in the command line without changing the parameter file.)</li>
 <li>[Details of all parameters: please see the QF_para_file_example.txt in each QueryFuse version.]</li>
 <li>*Note: the output directory should be different from the directory containing the input bam file.*</li>